BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Method: Biology-Informed Bayesian Optimization

 1. Gene2Vec \citep{du2019gene2vec}, $\vx^{\text{g2v}}$: gene embeddings encode gene-gene relations defined in gene ontology \citep{ashburner2000gene} learned with self-supervised learning;

 2. GenePT \citep{chen2025simple}, $\vx^{\text{GenePT}}$: ChatGPT embeddings of genes based on the literature.

 We use Bayesian Neural Networks (BNNs) as surrogate models similar to previous works \citep{mehrjou2021genedisco,lyle2023discobax}, and we concatenate the original gene embedding $\vx$ with the gene embeddings from the above-mentioned modalities as the input of a BNN, i.e., $f([\vx, \vx^{\text{g2v}}, \vx^{\text{GenePT}}])$.
+We also explore a latent-space fusion strategy, which learns a joint representation integrating the heterogeneous biological modalities in latent space either via concatenation or using cross-attention.

-In Section \ref{sec: correlation between BO and Surrogates}, we design comprehensive analysis to study relations between the performance of BO and surrogate models to reveal reasons behind the benefits of multimodal fusion in BO settings.
+In Section \ref{sec: correlation between BO and Surrogates}, we design a comprehensive analysis to study relations between the performance of BO and surrogate models to reveal reasons behind the benefits of multimodal fusion in BO settings.